Twitch setup for always-on channels

 Let Permalive sync it

 Use playlist-level categories in Permalive.
-Keep the channel title clear that this is a 247 rerun or archive channel.
+Keep the channel title clear enough for viewers to understand that this is a 247 rerun or archive channel.

 Main account handoff